A leading insurance agency operating across Australia and New Zealand.

 Use of the above schemes does not preclude you from subsequently exercising any legal rights which you may have if you are still unhappy with the outcome.
 Before doing so, however, we strongly recommend that you obtain independent legal advice.

-If your complaint does not fall within the terms of reference of FOS or AFCA, you may exercise any legal rights you have or access any other external dispute resolution options that may be available to you.
+If your complaint does not fall within the terms of reference of AFCA, you may exercise any legal rights you have or access any other external dispute resolution options that may be available to you.